Department of Behavioral Sciences

 The disciplines of Political Science, Psychology and Sociology combine academic excellence with a strong focus on community service.
 Students have the opportunity for community-based internships as well as independent research and study with individual faculty members.

-The Political Science program strives to provide students with the knowledge and skills that will prepare them for careers, as well as graduate and professional studies, and to contribute as active citizens in our ever-changing interdependent world.
+The Political Science program is aligned with the mission of the Department of Behavioral Sciences and York College in the following ways.
+We strive to provide students with the knowledge and skills that will prepare them for careers, as well as graduate and professional studies, and to contribute as active citizens in our ever-changing interdependent world.
 Our students will develop critical reading, writing and thinking skills to evaluate the structure and operation of politics and power, including their own and other political systems.
-The Political Science program encourages community service and social responsibility both through our coursework and community-based internships.
-Students have an opportunity to do independent research to gain research experience and mentorship for individual faculty members.
-We offer a flexible program that serves the interests of our diverse and multicultural college community and prepares undergraduates for careers in local, state, national government, civil or foreign service, education, international affairs, political parties, interest groups, nongovernmental organizations, nonprofit and research organizations, as well as for law school and graduate study.
+The Political Science program encourages community service and social responsibility both through our course work and community-based internships.
+Students have an opportunity to do independent research to gain research experience and mentorship from individual faculty members.
+We offer a flexible program that serves the interests of our diverse and multicultural college community.
+The program will provide the foundation for students to become informed, active, socially responsible, and ethical citizens, professionals, and leaders.

 The mission of the Psychology discipline is to encompass the knowledge, skills, and values that are necessary for students to acquire as undergraduates within the context of a liberal arts education while incorporating the broad theoretical and research bases of psychology using a variety of pedagogical models to prepare them for entrance into the workforce or acceptance into graduate or professional schools upon receipt of the baccalaureate degree.
 Students will reflect upon the importance of diversity and cross-cultural issues in the discipline.